hsinfuyeh/hsinfuyeh.github.io/_posts/2016-04-17-css-layout.markdown

 body {
   padding-top: ?px;
 }
+{% endhighlight %}
 ．?: the height of the heading
+{% highlight ruby %}
 .main-header {
   position: fixed;
   width: 100%;
   top: 0;
   z-index: 1;
 }
+{% endhighlight %}
 ．z-index: will not work if there is no position value
-{% endhighlight %}